BoxLang ๐Ÿš€ A New JVM Dynamic Language Learn More...

 Welcome to the BoxLang AI Module ๐Ÿš€ The official AI library for BoxLang that provides a unified, fluent API to orchestrate multi-model workflows, autonomous agents, RAG pipelines, and AI-powered applications.
 One API โ†’ Unlimited AI Power! โœจ

-BoxLang AI eliminates vendor lock-in and simplifies AI integration by providing a single, consistent interface across 12+ AI providers.
-Whether you're using OpenAI, Claude, Gemini, Grok, DeepSeek, Ollama, or Perplexityโ€”your code stays the same.
+BoxLang AI eliminates vendor lock-in and simplifies AI integration by providing a single, consistent interface across 16+ AI providers.
+Whether you're using OpenAI, Claude, Gemini, Grok, DeepSeek, MiniMax, Ollama, or Perplexityโ€”your code stays the same.
 Switch providers, combine models, and orchestrate complex workflows with simple configuration changes. ๐Ÿ”„

 โœจ Key Features

-• ๐Ÿ”Œ 12+ AI Providers - Single API for OpenAI, Claude, Gemini, Grok, Ollama, DeepSeek, and more
+• ๐Ÿ”Œ 16+ AI Providers - Single API for OpenAI, Claude, AWS Bedrock, Gemini, Grok, MiniMax, Ollama, DeepSeek, and more

 • ๐Ÿค– AI Agents - Autonomous agents with memory, tools, sub-agents, and multi-step reasoning